Fazekas197/Quotifolio/README.md

     - make a button that gets a random quoate
 2. Display the quotes on the home page (DONE)
 3. Create button that copies quote to clipboard (DONE)
+4. Create Login and Register page
-4. Make Login system
+5. Make Login system
     - implement DB to store information about users
-5. Let users add their own quotes
+6. Let users add their own quotes
     - store the quotes in the DB

 ## TO-DO